gdsec-test/security-detections-framework/README.md

 4. Write rule
    1. Branch off of this repository's main branch
    2. Adhere to the rule naming schema
+      a.
+For More information see [Naming Schema](https://github.com/gdcorp-infosec/siem-documentation/tree/main/alerts/detections#metadata)
-   3. Create the corresponding metadata
+   4. Create the corresponding metadata
+      a.
+For more information see [Meta Data Examples](https://github.com/gdcorp-infosec/siem-documentation/tree/main/alerts/detections#metadata)
-   4. Export your rule in a text-based format (plaintext, XML, JSON, YAML, etc.)
+   6. Export your rule in a text-based format (plaintext, XML, JSON, YAML, etc.)
 6. Test rule
    1. Include your test cases in the repository
    2. Provide links to any necessary artifacts